Shalala, Wasserman Schultz say the U.S. needs to do more in Venezuela

 SUNRISE, FLA.
 (WSVN) - South Florida lawmakers Debbie Wasserman Schultz and Donna Shalala are back from their trip to Venezuela and said the U.S. needs to do more.

-The representatives spoke during a press conference Monday morning following their recent trip to the country’s border.
+The representatives spoke Monday morning following their recent trip to the country’s border.
 They said they found the situation dire.

 Wasserman Schultz also said people were dying from treatable diseases and children weren’t being vaccinated.